3 Principles of Circular Economy

 - Regenerate natural systems: Shifting from the 3R "do less harm" mindset to actively restoring natural capital.

-Q: How does the Circular Economy differ from traditional 3R (Reduce, Reuse, Recycle)?
+Q: How do the "3 Principles of Circular Economy" differ from the traditional 3R (Reduce, Reuse, Recycle) framework?

-A: While 3R often manages waste at the "end-of-pipe," the Circular Economy eliminates waste at the design stage, ensuring materials remain at their highest value throughout their lifecycle.
+A: While the 3R framework often focuses on managing waste at the "end-of-pipe" (post-consumption), the 3 Principles of Circular Economy require eliminating waste and pollution at the design stage.
+This proactive approach ensures that materials remain at their highest utility and value throughout their entire lifecycle, shifting the focus from "damage control" to "systemic restoration.

 Q: What is the strategic benefit of moving away from "end-of-pipe" solutions?